czhengjuarez/find-strengths/README.md

 A React-based web application that helps users discover and organize their professional strengths through an interactive assessment tool.
 Users can create personal lists of capabilities, explore community-shared strengths, and rank their skills by enjoyment and proficiency.

+## 📖 Context & Concept

+This application is based on a performance framework that emphasizes identifying and leveraging individual strengths for professional growth.
+The core concept focuses on the intersection of **what you enjoy doing** and **what you're good at** - a powerful combination for sustainable high performance.

+**📚 Background Reading**: For detailed context on the underlying methodology and framework, see: [Performance and Growth: A Smarter Approach to Professional Development](https://changying.substack.com/p/performance-and-growth-a-smarter)

 ## 🌟 Features

 ### Core Functionality